How to Get Money Back on Venmo

 Here’s more practical information on how to avoid scams on Venmo.
 For full details, make sure to check Vemo’s Common Scams page.

 - Be mindful of your actions.
-Never join pyramids, cash wheel, money circle, or other scams with your Venmo account.
+Never join pyramids, cash wheels, money circles, or other scams with your Venmo account.

 - Don’t sell to strangers unless authorized by the software.